 In the meantime, Queen City Brewery will offer $5 pints and discounted sales on existing merchandise and “anything that is not bolted/nailed down,” according to the Facebook post.

-the full announcement post here.
+You can read the full announcement post here.